circuitdao/docs/docs/technical-manual/treasury.md

 In the diagram above, a new Treasury coin is launched and inserted into the Treasury ring between Treasury coins B and C.

-It is governance's responsibility to ensure that the Treasury coins do indeed continue form a ring.
+It is governance's responsibility to ensure that the Treasury coins do indeed continue to form a ring.
 This is not enforced or verified by the protocol.
 If the Treasury coins don't form a ring, it may not be possible to start Recharge Auctions, or they could be started while the Treasury's balance is still above the Treasury Minimum.

 #### State changes
 * ```RING_PREV_LAUNCHER_ID```: set to the new value approved by governance